msain51s/DemoAssignment/README.md

 *Dependancy Injection(Daggar2):- Dagger is a fully static, compile-time dependency injection framework for both Java and Android.
 It is an adaptation of an earlier version created by Square and now maintained by Google.

+*Mockito :- It is used for mocking the dependency during the Test cases.

-*Android JUNIT4: It is responsible for build local JUnit Test cases.
+*Android JUNIT4 :- It is responsible for build local JUnit Test cases.

+*Espresso :- It is responsible for build Function/Instrumentation/UI Test cases.

 *Retrofit- It is an API for getting network call using Client like OkHTTP etc.